fsprojects/FAKE/README.md

 *  the `Deploy` target can push your built project to a cloud service.

 At the bottom, the example define target dependencies, which specify that a `Deploy` must run after a `Build` which must run after a `Clean`.

+**See the [project home page](https://fake.build/) for tutorials and the [API documentation](https://fake.build/reference/index.html) for various FAKE modules.**

+## Requirements

+Fake runner requires .Net v6 SDK to be installed on the machine to run it. .Net v6 was chosen since it is the current LTS release of .Net

+> FAKE 5 doesn't have this requirement.
+You can use FAKE 5 runner without having .NET 6 SDK installed since it will default to NETSTANDARD2.0 assemblies.
+But we advice to see the options available to run your build script in [Different Ways to run FAKE](https://fake.build/guide/getting-started.html#Different-ways-to-run-FAKE)

+Fake modules has target frameworks of `net6` and `netstandard2.0`.
+Please [see this link](https://docs.microsoft.com/en-us/dotnet/standard/net-standard?tabs=net-standard-2-0) which lists the supported .Net and .NET Framework versions by `netstandard2.0`

+## Installation

+* Either: Download and install the [Dotnet SDK](https://www.microsoft.com/net/learn/get-started) and run `dotnet tool restore` followed by `dotnet fake build`
+* Or: Install FAKE 5 or later (for example via `choco install fake -pre`) and run `fake build`

+> Note: You can find more details on the [contributing page](https://fake.build/guide/contributing.html)

+Make sure to have long path enabled: [see how to enable long paths](https://superuser.com/questions/1119883/windows-10-enable-ntfs-long-paths-policy-option-missing)
+Otherwise the test-suite will fail (However, the compilation should work)

+## Usage

+See detailed instructions on how to use FAKE in the [getting started guide](https://fake.build/guide/getting-started.html).

 ## NuGet Packages